 For many people, the environment is one of the main causes of anger.
 It can be born out of frustration, the inability to change a situation, or facing constant a struggle.
-Stress, financial issues and poor social or familial situations can also contribute to the causes of anger.
+Stress, financial issues and poor social or familial situations can also contribute to anger.

 Psychologist Steven Stosny describes this state of emotion in his book Treating Attachment Abuse (1995).
 He states that it is possible for anger in these situations to act as a chemical “salve”.
 The hormone secreted by the brain during phases of anger is the norepinephrine analgesic.
 It is now clear to see why anger is the go-to emotion when faced with potential adversity.

 This theory is supported by Sigmund Freud himself.
 He said that defence mechanisms exist to protect the personality when the ego is under siege.
 So, it is possible to see how anger is a natural response and serves as a pivotal psychological function.

 Going back to Stosny, he describes this natural response of symptomatic anger as covering up the pain of our “core hurts”.
 These are feeling ignored, unimportant, guilty, devalued, etc.